kindmetrics/kindmetrics/deployment.md

 You would need this to run:
 * docker
 * postgres
+* clickhouse

 Kindmetrics is running its instance on Kubernetes, you can find example how to set that up in `/script/kube`

+## Want to uglify the track.js file?
+If you want to uglify the track.js file for your host.
+You have to set `APP_HOST` to the host the api endpoint.
+After that you can two one of two ways:

+1. run `yarn prod` on docker run before running the server.
+You might need to install yarn on every run and this is not recommended.
+2. rebuild docker container with your own version with `APP_HOST` set.
+It will generate the track.js under `/public` directory - you should be able to get it from there if  you want to host it on a CDN or similar.

+If you don't want to do anything and just want it to load the uglified track.js file, you can tell track action to get the public file by setting `TRACK_PUBLIC` to 1.

 ## Environment variables